haskellfoundation/error-message-index/message-index/messages/GHC-55666/index.md

 In some cases this can lead to faster code because fewer heap allocations are required.
 Here it is used to mark a that a field in a datatype should not be evaluated lazily.

-However, unlifted types like `Int#` are strict by definition because they are a value, not a pointer to a potentially unevaluated value (thunk).
+However, values of unlifted types like `Int#` are strict by definition because they represent an actual value, not a pointer to a potentially unevaluated value (thunk).

 Therefore, adding strictness annotations to unlifted types or fields of such types is redundant.